SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ### Race Settings

 That said, we now come to an unpleasant part of the game, at least for the moment.
-The additional knowledge Jona needs is stored in a special file, *Race Assistant.settings*, that exists in the *Simulator Controller\Config* folder in your user *Documents* folder, which you have to modify for each session.
+The additional knowledge Jona needs is stored in a special file, *Race.settings*, that exists in the *Simulator Controller\Config* folder in your user *Documents* folder, which you have to modify for each session.
 You can do this by editing this file using a text editor or you can use a graphical user interface by using the application *Race Settings.exe* from the *Binaries* folder.
 As a side note, I am still trying to gather at least the setup part of this information from the simulation game itself.

-The *Race Assistant.settings* looks like this:
+The *Race.settings* looks like this:

 	[Session Settings]
 	Duration=3600